Regulation 4(1) of the Immigration and Refugee Protection Regulations (“IRPR“) state that:

 (b) is not genuine.

-1) Can either Citizenship and Immigration Canada (“CIC”) or the Immigration Appeal Division (“IAD”) make a finding that a foreign national shall not be considered a spouse if the primary purpose was to acquire any status or privilege under the IRPR r.
-4(1)(a) without making a finding on the genuineness of the marriage?
+1) Can either Immigration, Refugees and Citizenship Canada (“IRCC”) or the Immigration Appeal Division (“IAD”) make a finding that a foreign national shall not be considered a spouse for immigration purposes because the primary purpose of the relationship was to acquire an immigration benefit without making a finding on the genuineness of the marriage?

 Under the previous provision, it was difficult to properly identify relationships of convenience…However, a “bad faith” relationship is present when either of these related factors [a relationship is not genuine, or it was entered into primarily for the purpose of acquiring any status or privilege under the Act] is apparent…